-DR Congo In May, three Deaf were baptised by pastor Adolf who serves in Uvira.
+DR Congo In May, three Deaf were baptised by pastor Adolf who serves in Uvira be spread throughout the community and operating under the

 Uganda Paul Mubiru, the Principal of the school, reports the wonderful news that several of the students who previously only had an elementary knowledge of the Christian faith, have made firm decisions to accept Christ as their personal saviour, been baptised, move in the gifts of the Holy Spirit and have seen their spiritual discipline greatly improve.
 We rejoice with Paul and his team of teachers and interpreters at this great news.